 Taking an example from Luton Airport’s first RNAV route, flights between St Albans and Harpenden were previously widely spread but are now much more concentrated – and complaints have risen enormously.
 Rather than some flights being too distant to hear, people on the fringes of both communities now hear all the flights.

-Between now and end of Sep 2017, the Civil Aviation Authority (CAA) will be collecting data ready to review the effectiveness of the first RNAV “GPS-based navigation” route implementation at Luton Airport in meeting its design objectives.
-Data gathering will include complaints figures as well as technical information about track-keeping.
+Up until the end of Sep 2017, the Civil Aviation Authority (CAA) collected data ready to review the effectiveness of the first RNAV “GPS-based navigation” implementation at Luton Airport in meeting its design objectives.
+Data gathering included complaints figures as well as technical information about track-keeping.

 The rise in complaints has been dramatic, and as a result the airport operators are looking at ways to alleviate the noise problem.
 Various options have been discussed: